olleharstedt/olleharstedt.github.io/_posts/2025-06-28-replace-di-mocking-with-algebraic-effects-fibers-php.markdown

 ## Testing

 To compare how unit-test might look like for the different cases.
+Here assuming the command class iterates and sum the database result.

 Using PHPUnit with mocking: